-The December quarter 2018 Rental Report indicates that over the previous quarter the median weekly rent remained steady in metropolitan Melbourne but increased by $10 to $310 in regional Victoria.
+The June quarter 2019 Rental Report indicates that over the previous quarter the median weekly rent decreased by $10 to $420 in metropolitan Melbourne and remained stable at $320 in regional Victoria.

-The Melbourne Rent Index (MRI) increased by 0.6 per cent in the December quarter.
-In the twelve months to December 2018, the MRI increased by 2.0 per cent.
-This annual rate of increase is below that in the twelve months to December 2017 (4.5%) and below the long-term average annual increase over the past ten years (3.3%).
+The Melbourne Rent Index (MRI) increased by 0.3 per cent in the June quarter.
+In the twelve months to June 2019, the MRI increased by 1.8 per cent.
+This annual rate of increase is the below that in the twelve months to June 2018 (2.9%) and below the long term average annual increase over the past ten years (3.0%).

 |Median weekly rent||Median weekly rent||Rent index||Quarter % change||Annual % change|